JoeMaherZonal/clothing-retailer/README.md

 with discounts applied.
 - [x] As a User I am alerted when I apply an invalid voucher to my shopping cart.
-- [x] As a User I am unable to Out of Stock products to the shopping cart.
+- [x] As a User I am unable to add Out of Stock products to the shopping cart.

 ### Installation